County Donegal: Transport

 By 1953, the Lough Swilly had closed its entire railway system and become a bus and road haulage concern.
 The County Donegal lasted until 1960 as it had largely dieselised its passenger trains by 1951.
 By the late 1950s, major work was required to upgrade the track, and the Irish Government was unwilling to supply the necessary funds, so 'the Wee Donegal', as it was affectionally known, was closed in 1960.
 The Great Northern Railway (the G.N.R.) also ran a line from Strabane through The Laggan, a district in the east of the county, along the River Foyle into Derry.
 However, the railway network within County Donegal was completely closed by 1960.
-Today, the closest railway station to the county is Waterside Station in the City of Derry, which is operated by Northern Ireland Railways (N.I.R.).
-Train services along the Belfast–Derry railway line run, via Coleraine railway station, to Belfast Lanyon Place and Belfast Great Victoria Street railway stations.
+Today, the closest railway station to the county is Waterside Station in the City of Derry, which is operated by NI Railways (N.I.R.).
+Train services along the Belfast–Derry railway line run, via Coleraine railway station, to Belfast Lanyon Place and Belfast Grand Central stations.

 County Donegal is served by both Donegal Airport, located at Carrickfinn in The Rosses in the west of the county, and by City of Derry Airport, located at Eglinton to the east.
 The nearest main international airport to the county is Belfast International Airport (popularly known as Aldergrove Airport), which is located to the east at Aldergrove, near Antrim Town, in County Antrim, 92 km from Derry City and 127 km from Letterkenny.